Non-Payment of Rent

 Non-Payment of Rent Eviction (Unlawful Detainer)

-A Five-Day Notice to Pay Rent or Quit (Fillable PDF) eviction notice can be used when a tenant is behind on their rent.
+A Five-Day Notice to Pay Rent or Quit eviction notice can be used when a tenant is behind on their rent.
 This type of notice requires a minimum of 5 judicial days.
 Refer to NRS 118A.390 for additional information on non-payment of rent evictions.

 Non-Payment of Rent Notice Requirements